-To celebrate Ireland’s third annual Internet Day, the IE Domain Registry (IEDR), the company that manages and maintains Ireland’s country domain name, .ie, will host an evening with Wikipedia founder, Jimmy Wales.
+To celebrate Ireland’s third annual Internet Day, the IE Domain Registry (IEDR), the company that manages and maintains Ireland’s country domain name, .ie, hosted an evening with Wikipedia founder, Jimmy Wales.

 Mr Wales, previously ranked as one of TIME Magazine’s most influential people in the world, founded the free encyclopaedia, Wikipedia, in 2001.
 Wikipedia is the fifth most visited website globally and counts half a billion unique visitors each month.

-At the event, Mr Wales will discuss the threats to online knowledge-sharing and his mission to combat the rise of ‘fake news’ with evidence-based journalism via his new site WikiTRIBUNE.
+At the event, Mr Wales discussed the threats to online knowledge-sharing and his mission to combat the rise of ‘fake news’ with evidence-based journalism via his new site WikiTRIBUNE.
 Launching later this year, WikiTRIBUNE is a collaborative online news publication that allows professional journalists and volunteers to work side by side, co-researching and co-writing articles together.
-Mr Wales will take selected questions from the audience via Twitter in a Q&A session at the end of his address.
+Mr Wales took selected questions from the audience via Twitter in a Q&A session at the end of his address moderated by Irish Independent Technology Editor, Adrian Weckler.

 An evening with the founder of Wikipedia